pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-blockchain2.md

 prof: I think this should sum up to that one.

 student2: Yes.

+### Transactions: Fee

-And the difference between, so what you see here, the fee, the fee is literally just the difference between the inputs and the outputs.
+student2: And the difference between, so what you see here, the fee, the **fee is literally just the difference between the inputs and the outputs**.
 That's all the fee is.
-So if you make a mistake and you forget to add an output, then that will just end up as a fee and the miner will get it.
+So **if you make a mistake and you forget to add an output, then that will just end up as a fee and the miner will get it**.
 And I think the highest was at 86 Bitcoin fee.
 Someone made a mistake a long time ago and 86 Bitcoin went to the miner.
 Just because they made a mistake.

+### Transactions: How many inputs/outputs are possible?

-student4: So the information for one transaction, it's really just three addresses and three values for Bitcoin.
+student4: So the **information for one transaction**, it's really just three addresses and three values for Bitcoin.

-student2: Well, as many as you want.
+student2: Well, **as many as you want**.
-So if you scroll down there, you can find another one with, usually you can, okay, like here for example, you can have as many inputs as you want.
+So if you scroll down there, you can find another one with, usually you can, okay, like here for example, **you can have as many inputs as you want**.
-So all you have to do is when you make a Bitcoin transaction, you reference UTXOs, which are unspent transaction outputs, as inputs.
+So all you have to do is **when you make a Bitcoin transaction, you reference UTXOs, which are unspent transaction outputs, as inputs**.
-And then you can generate as many outputs as you want.
+And **then you can generate as many outputs as you want**.

+### Transactions: Fee depends on...

-student5: So this means the closer the transactions you used to prove you have that amount of Bitcoin are to what are you spending the lower your fee is, right?
+student5: So this means the closer the transactions you used to prove you have that amount of Bitcoin are to what are you spending **the lower your fee is**, right?

-student2: The fee only depends on, one, how much you choose to pay, but also the size of the bytes of the transaction.
+student2: The **fee only depends on, one, how much you choose to pay, but also the size of the bytes of the transaction**.
-So like here for example, you can see the fee rate, which is supposedly for virtual bytes, the byte basically.
+So like here for example, you can see the **fee rate**, which is supposedly for virtual bytes, the byte basically.
-And then that's the total fee.
+And then that's the **total fee**.
-And that only depends on the size of your transaction.
+And **that only depends on the size of your transaction**.
-And the size of the transaction is just how many inputs you're referencing and then how many outputs you'll produce.
+And the **size of the transaction is just how many inputs you're referencing and then how many outputs you'll produce**.
-Like if you just have one input and one output, but you're transferring 50 Bitcoin, you still only need to pay a tiny fee.
+Like **if you just have one input and one output, but you're transferring 50 Bitcoin, you still only need to pay a tiny fee**.

 student5: And then the expense in this block, you just reference the expense, the ~~quantity~~ with the red arrow to someone else and this with the green arrow, the credit and fee.